gardener/gardener/docs/usage/control-plane-endpoints-and-ports.md

 With the [reversed VPN](./reversed-vpn-tunnel.md) tunnel, there are no endpoints with open ports in the shoot cluster required by gardener.
 In order to allow communication to the shoots control-plane in the seed cluster, there are endpoints shared by multiple shoots of a seed cluster.
 Depending on the configured zones or [exposure classes](./exposureclasses.md) there are different endpoints in a seed cluster.
 The IP address can be determined by a DNS query for the API-server URL.
-The main entry-point into the seed cluster is the loadbalancer of the Istio ingress-gateway service.
+The main entry-point into the seed cluster is the load balancer of the Istio ingress-gateway service.
 Depending on the infrastructure provider, there can be one IP address per zone.

-The loadbalancer of the Istio ingress-gateway service exposes the following TCP ports:
+The load balancer of the Istio ingress-gateway service exposes the following TCP ports:

 * **443** for requests to the shoot API-server.
 The request is dispatched according to the set TLS SNI extension.
 * **8443** for requests to the shoot API-server via `api-server-proxy`, dispatched based on the proxy protocol target, which is the IP address of kubernetes.default.svc.cluster.local in the shoot.